-have daytime sleepiness from a sleep disorder or have unexpected or unpredictable sleepiness or periods of sleep.

-- are taking any other prescription or over-the-counter medicines.
+- have daytime sleepiness from a sleep disorder or have unexpected or unpredictable sleepiness or periods of sleep. - are taking any other prescription or over-the-counter medicines.
 Some of these medicines may increase your chances of getting side effects while taking REQUIP or REQUIP XL. - start or stop taking other medicines while you are taking REQUIP or REQUIP XL.
 This may increase your chances of getting side effects. - start or stop smoking while you are taking REQUIP or REQUIP XL.
 Smoking may decrease the treatment effect of REQUIP or REQUIP XL. - feel dizzy, nauseated, sweaty, or faint when you stand up from sitting or lying down. - drink alcoholic beverages.
 This may increase your chances of becoming drowsy or sleepy while taking REQUIP or REQUIP XL. - have high or low blood pressure. - have or have had heart problems. - are pregnant or plan to become pregnant.
-REQUIP and REQUIP XL should only be used during pregnancy if needed. - are breastfeeding.
-It is not known if REQUIP or REQUIP XL passes into your breast milk.
-Talk to your healthcare provider to decide whether you will breastfeed or take REQUIP or REQUIP XL. - have any other medical conditions.
+REQUIP or REQUIP XL may harm your unborn baby.
+REQUIP and REQUIP XL should only be used during pregnancy if needed. - are breastfeeding or plan to breastfeed.
+It is not known if REQUIP or REQUIP XL passes into your breast milk, and the amount of breast milk you produce may be decreased while taking REQUIP or REQUIP XL.
+You and your healthcare provider should decide if you should take REQUIP or REQUIP XL while breastfeeding. - have any other medical conditions.